 Then there's the stock market.
-And we go out of our way to incentivise this arrangement.
+In this case we go out of our way to incentivise this arrangement.
 Once almost all mortgage savings were in it.
 Now a significant (but falling) part of pension savings are.
 And ISAs are still used to encourage it.
 The incentive is even encouraged by subliminal messaging: on the hour almost every hour the news tells you what is happening on the markets and most of the time that induces feelings of good news: markets rise steadily and do down sides rapidly.
 It's as if there is a conspiracy to lure money in.

-But why are we doing that?
+But why are we promoting stock market saving, which it is what it is unless the shares are newly issued, which the vast majority are not?
 This stock market trading is almost entirely about redundant money: almost as useless as cash in its economic impact.
-When you buy a share it is almost invariably a second hand piece of paper you are acquiring: someone else sold a property right in a company to you and (although many people seem to think otherwise) the company that created the share that has been sold gains or loses not a penny in the process.
+When you buy a share it is almost invariably a second hand piece of paper you are acquiring: someone else other than the company whose name is on the share certificate sold a property right in that company to you and (although many people seem to think otherwise) the company that created the share that has been sold gains or loses not a penny in the process.
 In the case of many companies it is also many years since they created any new shares: the stock market in shares is now rarely used as a mechanism for raising money for investment, which is a process undertaken almost entirely through corporate bonds, which few smaller investors have any knowledge of, and which are almost entirely institutionally owned.
 So, the truth is that the stock market, and saving in it, does not produce new investment funds.
 It is almost as hopeless in this regard as saving in cash.